 Advancement and innovation often strike in the face of adversity.
-The sentiment is true in both an individual, and in a collective sense.
-The health and safety risk associated with the COVID-19 pandemic have fundamentally disrupted how people live in a variety of ways.
+The sentiment is true in both an individual, and a collective sense.
+The health and safety risk associated with the COVID-19 pandemic has fundamentally disrupted how people live in a variety of ways.
 At the heart of this is the world of fitness.
-The pandemic directly shifted individualistic approach, and we are here to talk about the top five ways the pandemic has changed this fitness.
+The pandemic directly shifted the individualistic approach, and we are here to talk about the top five ways the pandemic has changed this fitness.

 Reimagining Your Routine

 The workforce largely shifting virtual was one of the first dominos that fell due to the pandemic.
-This forced businesses to learn how to operate remotely, but also provided individuals the opportunity to reimagine their daily routine.
+This forced businesses to learn how to operate remotely, but also provided individuals the opportunity to reimagine their daily routines.
 No longer were employees tied to an inbound-outbound commute, and eight-plus hours behind a desk, now employees could work when they are most productive.

 Relating to fitness, those who implement health and wellness routines into their overarching daily routine also had to make shifts.
 Given the newfound flexibility though, there were fewer barriers to working out at a whim, and because of this, a study reported that exercise increased by 88% due to the pandemic.

 Fitness and Wellness brands like FlexIt have taken advantage of these new opportunities, and provide fewer barriers to entry into virtual personal training, so fitness can be approachable Wherever, Whenever®.

 Fitness and wellness routines becoming more intentional has also positively impacted the implementation of recovery methods.
 Consumers appreciate simple solutions to implement.
 Brands like Therabody have felt these benefits, stemming from their line of quick-use percussive therapy devices.